sruthi-va/marketplaceApp/README.md

 - Customer.java
 - Dashboard.java
 - MyObjectOutputStream.java
-  - Altered Object Output Stream so that it does not write headings when used repetedly.
+  - Created custom Object Output Stream so that it does not write headings when used repetedly.
 - Product.java
   - Product object that holds product's name, description, price, store.
 Checks if other objects are equivalent to a current product.
 - Seller.java